 Choose the best

 Hen's eggs come in different grades (Grade A or Class A are the best) and sizes, which are defined by weight, rather than volume (S, 45g; M, 53g; L, 63g; XL, 73g).
-While most Good Food recipes call for large eggs, unless otherwise stated, for individual servings, such as when frying or poaching, size doesn't matter so much.
-But baking is different - if you can't find the size that the recipe calls for, make sure you're using the right volume.
+For individual servings, such as when frying or poaching, size doesn't matter so much.
+But baking is different – if you can't find the size the recipe calls for, make sure you're using the right volume.

-Always select eggs marked with the most distant 'best before' date (28 days after they have been laid) and eat them before it expires.
+Always select eggs marked with the farthest away 'best before' date (28 days after they have been laid) and eat them before it expires.
 Never buy eggs that are broken or cracked.
 The colour of the shell isn't an indication of quality or the bird's feed, it's dictated by the breed of bird.

 The way in which the bird that laid the egg is reared is also an important factor in making your selection.
 Organic eggs are most expensive, as they are laid by hens who have been reared in the most humane way possible, with strict criteria to govern their housing, freedom of movement, feed (all-organic) and environment (organic land).
 Free-range is next, then barn eggs.
 Caged hen's eggs are the cheapest, as the hens who lay them are farmed in the cheapest manner with very limited room to move around, high densities and no access to direct sunlight.

 Another label to look out for is the Lion Quality stamp – eggs marked with this will have been laid by hens vaccinated against salmonella.